xtensor-stack/xtensor/docs/source/closure-semantics.rst

 Writing functions that return expressions
 -----------------------------------------

-*xtensor closure semantics are not meant to prevent users from doing something wrong, since it would also prevent them from doing something clever*.
+*xtensor closure semantics are not meant to prevent users from doing mistakes, since it would also prevent them from doing something clever*.

 This section covers cases where understanding C++ move semantics and xtensor closure semantics helps writing better code with xtensor.